1908 All-Ireland Senior Football Championship final

-The 1908 All-Ireland Senior Football Championship Final was the 21st All-Ireland Final and the deciding match of the 1908 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1908 All-Ireland Senior Football Championship final was the 21st All-Ireland Final and the deciding match of the 1908 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

+Match

+Summary

 Dublin won easily, despite having a player sent off after 25 minutes.

-It was the fifth of five All-Ireland football titles won by Dublin in the 1900s.
+It was the fifth of five All-Ireland SFC titles won by Dublin in the 1900s.